Azure/terraform-cdk-constructs/API.md

 These include:
   - `location`: The geographic location where the VM will be hosted (e.g., "eastus").
   - `name`: The name of the VM, which must be unique within the resource group.
-  - `resourceGroup`: The ResourceGroup within which the VM will be created.
+  - `resourceGroup`: Optional.
+Reference to the resource group for deployment.
   - `size`: The size specification of the VM (e.g., "Standard_B2s").
   - `availabilitySetId`: The ID of the availability set in which to include the VM.
   - `userData`: Custom data scripts to pass to the VM upon creation.